umich-tpolk-lab/mind_bin/README.md

-# Matlab-Scripts
+# mind_bin
-This is the remote repository for Polk Lab Matlab scripts
+This is the remote repository for Polk Lab scripts in bin